The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 Secretary General, including her initiative, at the invitation of

-the Committee of Ministers, to set up a High-Level Reflection Group.
+the Committee of Ministers, to set up a high-level reflection group.

-thrust and main proposals.
+and supports its general thrust and main proposals.

 4. While Ukraine and Ukrainians are the direct victims of the